 Best Pan Seared Caramelized Onions Recipe

 If you’ve never tried a caramelized onion recipe, you’re in for a treat!
 It’s a quick, easy way to cook onions (white, yellow or red) and give it amazing flavor.
-Add the onions to your tri tip sandwich, skirt steak recipe or with your salad to name a few options.
+Add the onions to your tri tip sandwich, skirt steak recipe, chicken salad or any other salad to elevate the dish.

 Caramelized onions go great on any protein from beef to chicken and seafood.

 It only takes a few minutes to caramelize onions, so stay close to the stove!